mishguruorg/aws-fanout/README.md

 If you have a large number of topics to create, you may start hitting the AWS limit on how large the queue policy can be.

-Instead you can define the queue to accept any topic that matches a wildcard.
+Instead you can define the queue to accept any topic that matches a wildcard pattern.

+Note: any existing policies will be ignore.

 - `credentials`: [Credentials](#credentials)
 - `options.queueName`: queue to forward topics to